Traffic bollard: Flexible

 Flexible bollards are bollards designed to bend when struck by vehicles.
 They are typically made from synthetic plastic or rubber that is stiff on its own, but pliable under the weight of a car or truck.
 When struck, flexible bollards give way to some extent, reducing damage to vehicles and surrounding surfaces, and return to their original, upright position.
 Some flexible bollards do not provide physical protection from vehicles; rather they offer clear visual guidance for drivers.
 Other flexible bollards have been designed to provide physical protection as well as reduced damage by incorporating strong elastic materials.
 These can be all plastic or plastic/steel hybrids but combine varying degrees of stopping power and flexibility.

+Flexible bollards are usually used for traffic calming.
+Israel's Transportation Research Institute found that putting bollards in the gore of highway exit ramps reduced accidents.
+They are also used to separate the flow of traffic, in bicycle lanes, as well as in residential neighbourhoods to reduce vehicle speeds by restricting road widths.